-Back in February, I was researching Black authors in Special Collections to feature during Black History Month when I came across our copy of the play, Rachel, by Angelina Weld Grimké.
+In February, while preparing works from our collections to feature during Black History Month, I came across our copy of the play, Rachel, by Angelina Weld Grimké.

 I learned that Grimké was the first American woman of color to have a play publicly performed and that Rachel was the first play by a Black playwright to be performed by an all-Black cast for an integrated audience.
-The play follows a young Black woman, Rachel, as she comes to terms with learning that her father and brother were murdered by lynching 10 years prior to the events of the play.
+The play follows a young Black woman, Rachel, as she learns that her father and brother were murdered by lynching 10 years prior to the events of the play.

 But, when I looked at our library catalog record for Rachel, I noticed that the subject terms listed only “Women - Suffrage - Drama,” which did not reflect what I had just learned about Grimké or the play.
 I could imagine trying to find works on racism from the early 20th century (by a Black woman, no less!) and not finding Rachel.